-One of the stand-out announcements from Spring Budget 2017 was a reduction in the ‘dividend allowance’ from April 2018.
+The ‘dividend allowance’ is due to be cut from £5,000 to £2,000 from April 2018.
 What does this mean in practice, and how much will it cost you?

 Why did the Chancellor target dividends again?

-In his Budget speech, the Chancellor said: “People should have choices about how they work, but those choices should not be driven primarily by differences in tax treatment.”
+In his Spring 2017 Budget speech, the Chancellor said: “People should have choices about how they work, but those choices should not be driven primarily by differences in tax treatment.”

 He said that people should pay broadly the same amount of tax regardless of whether they are employees, self-employed, or director/shareholders.

-Using this as justification, he announced a hike in the levels of Class 4 National Insurance paid by the self-employed, and an increase in the way limited company dividends are taxed.
+Using this as justification, he announced a hike in the levels of Class 4 National Insurance paid by the self-employed (although a u-turn took place shortly afterwards), and an increase in the way limited company dividends are taxed.

-As countless commentators have mentioned already… in his ‘calculations’, the Chancellor has attempted to compare employee taxation with non-employee taxation, without taking into account the massive amount of perks and benefits employees receive, which are not available for free to non-employees.
+As many commentators have mentioned already… in his calculations, the Chancellor attempted to compare employee taxation with non-employee taxation, without taking into account the massive amount of perks and benefits employees receive, which are not available for free to non-employees.

 See our popular post from last year – the ‘perks’ contractors have to pay for, which employees take for granted.